popenyuk/microcontrollers_practice/led_fire_lab/README.md

-## Team members:
+## Team members
-Zenovii Popenyuk
+- Zenovii Popenyuk
-Yevhenii Molodtsov
+- Yevhenii Molodtsov

 ## Description
 The program is light up the LEDs on the STM32F3 clockwise or counterclockwise depending on the button state on the microcontroller.